slingr-stack/slingr-docs/content/en/dev-reference/user-interface/custom-widget.md

   docs:
     parent: "dev-reference"
 toc: true
-weight: 51
+weight: 58
 ---

-This widget allow render a custom view inside a dashboard view.
+This widget allows rendering a custom view inside a dashboard view.

-## Label
+## **Label**

-This is a human-readable name of the view.
-You can use spaces, special characters and mix upper case and lower case letters.
+This is a human-readable name for the view.
+You can use spaces, special characters, and a mixture of upper and lower case letters.

-This label will be displayed at the top of the table widget view, so make sure you use something users will understand.
+This label will appear at the top of the widget view, so ensure you use language that users will understand.

-## Name
+## **Name**

 This is the internal name of the view.
-It cannot hold special characters or spaces.
+It cannot contain special characters or spaces.

-Usually you will use the name of the view in scripts and the REST API, so changing it might affect your app and you will need to make some manual adjustments.
+You will usually utilize the view's name in scripts and the REST API.
+Changing it may impact your app, necessitating manual adjustments.

-## Description
+## **Description**

 This is a human-readable description of the widget.
-You can use spaces, special characters and mix upper case and lower case letters.
-You can internationalize it.
+You can use spaces, special characters, and a mixture of upper and lower case letters.
+Internationalization is possible.

-This description will be displayed in top of added widget in your dashboard.
+This description will be visible at the top of the added widget in your dashboard.

-## Allow Refresh
+## **Allow refresh**

-This is to Show/Hide refresh button.
-We can perform this action in order to update this widget information.
-Is true by default.
+This option determines whether the refresh button is displayed or hidden.
+This button facilitates the update of widget information.
+It's enabled by default.

-## View settings
+## **View settings**

 ### Custom view

-List existent custom views to be rendered inside the widget.
+Render a custom view inside the widget.

 ### Show title

-Display the name ot the widget at the top of the container.
+Display the widget's title at the top of the container.

-## Permissions
+## **Permissions**

-Permissions allow to define which groups can access this view.
+Permissions determine which groups can access this view.

-Permissions for a view can be handled right in the view definition, but it is just a different view of what you can configure in groups.
-It is oriented so you can easily configure permissions on the view for all existing groups.
+While permissions for a view can be configured directly within the view definition, it mirrors the capabilities available in group configuration.
+The objective is to facilitate easy permission configuration for all existing groups.

-When a new view is created, if a group has permissions to the entity associated to that view, then the view receives permission to be used for that group.
+Upon the creation of a new view, if a group holds permissions for the entity associated with that view, the view will inherently be granted permission for use by that group.

-For more information about permissions please refer to [Groups]({{site.baseurl}}/app-development-security-groups.html).
+For a comprehensive understanding of permissions, refer to the [Groups]({{<ref "/dev-reference/security/groups.md">}}) documentation.